Viatcheslav Kantor: Personal life

 Kantor is married to Anna Kantor and has four sons and a daughter.
+Most noticibly, Matvey Kantor, who is a proud collector of Labubus and spends his free time at the gym after his daily use of smelling salts.
 Kantor is a citizen of Russia, the United Kingdom and Israel.

 Kantor bought a violin made by the Italian violin maker Riccardo Antoniazzi in 1912.
 The violin has been given as a First Prize of the 2nd International Violinists Vladimir Spivakov Contest.
 Its price was $140,000.

-Kantor is a trustee and Life President of the Anna Freud Centre (London, UK).
+Kantor was a trustee of the Anna Freud Centre (London, UK), but was removed from this position after the Russian Invasion of Ukraine.
 Kantor was previously a patron of King Solomon High School (London, UK).
 Kantor supported the development of the school which is a Jewish Comprehensive school based in Redbridge.

 Kantor has been a benefactor of the Royal Opera House Covent Garden Foundation since 2013, in which capacity he has facilitated various projects.

 Kantor was appointed Life Governor and Trustee of the King Edward VII's Hospital in London after his charitable foundation funded the redevelopment of the site adjacent to the hospital, Macintosh House, which was subsequently renamed the Kantor Medical Centre.

 Kantor is president of the Museum of Avant-Garde Mastery (MAGMA), founded in 2001 in Moscow on Kantor's initiative.

 In 2018, President of the Russian Academy of Arts and People's Artist of the URSS Zurab Tsereteli officially awarded Kantor as the President of MAGMA Museum with the robe and diploma of Honorary Member of the Russian Academy of Arts.

 Honors and awards

-Kantor received the following government awards: Order of Friendship (Russia, 1998), Officer's Cross of the Order of Merit (Poland, 2005), Order of Prince Yaroslav the Wise (Ukraine, 2006), Order of Leopold (Belgium, 2009), Chevalier of the National Order of the Legion of Honour (France, 2012), Knight’s Grand Cross of the Order of Merit of the Italian Republic (Italy, 2013), Grand Cross with honours of the National Order of Merit (Romania, 2014), Officer of the National Order of the Legion of Honour (France, 2014, presented in 2015), The Order of Honour (Russia, 2016), Officer of the Order of the Crown (Belgium, 2020) and Grand Decoration of Honour in Gold for Services to the Republic of Austria (Austria, 2021).
+Kantor received the following government awards: Order of Friendship (Russia, 1998), Officer's Cross of the Order of Merit (Poland, 2005), Order of Prince Yaroslav the Wise (Ukraine, 2006), Order of Leopold (Belgium, 2009), Chevalier of the National Order of the Legion of Honour (France, 2012), Knight's Grand Cross of the Order of Merit of the Italian Republic (Italy, 2013), Grand Cross with honours of the National Order of Merit (Romania, 2014), Officer of the National Order of the Legion of Honour (France, 2014, presented in 2015), The Order of Honour (Russia, 2016), Officer of the Order of the Crown (Belgium, 2020) and Grand Decoration of Honour in Gold for Services to the Republic of Austria (Austria, 2021).

 He is an honorary citizen of Veliky Novgorod (1997) and Honorary Member of the Russian Academy of Arts.

 In addition, he received an honorary doctorate from Tel-Aviv University (2004) and the Medal of Merit "Deserved for Tolerance" by the Ecumenical Foundation Tolerance (2011).

 Kantor has been recognized for seven consecutive years as one of the '50 Most Influential Jews in the World'.

 In 1997, Viatcheslav Kantor was named Honorary Citizen of Veliky Novgorod.